MaterializeInc/materialize/doc/user/content/manage/access-control/invite-users.md

 2. Click the **Invite** button at the bottom right section of the screen.

-   Materialize will email the user with a verification link.
-The user will verify their email and create a password for their account.
-The user will then be able to login to the Materialize console.
+   Materialize will email the user with an invitation link.
+When the user accepts the invitation, the user can create an account and login.

+   Until the user accepts the invitation, the user is listed as **Pending Approval**.